min2ha/ukwa-site/content/target/67663/index.en.md

   "subject": "Gender Equality"
 }

-# Women's Aid: “Home isn’t always a place of safety”: The Femicide Census Report 2016 is published

 Women's Aid Article on the publication of the Femicide Census Report 2016, with summaries of the report's findings.